mohoja313/ESP32-BLE-Wireless-IO-Control/README.md

 * Arduino IDE (a free program for writing and uploading code).
 * USB cables to connect the ESP32 boards to your computer.

+## Hardware Components

+### Receiver

+* 1 x 7805 Voltage Regulator
+* 10 x 12V Relays
+* 10 x BD135 Transistors
+* 10 x 1N4007 Diodes
+* 10 x 10kΩ Resistors
+* 2 x 100µF 16V Electrolytic Capacitors
+* 2 x Ceramic Capacitors (marked "104")
+* Receiver PCB (design files included)

+**Important Wiring Note for Receiver PCB:**

+* On the receiver PCB, you need to manually connect **ESP32 pin D19** to the corresponding resistor pad.
+These are connected with a net named **C1** in the PCB file.
+Use a wire to solder these two points together.
+* Similarly, manually connect **ESP32 pin D21** to its corresponding resistor pad.
+These are connected with a net named **C3** in the PCB file.
+Use a wire to solder these two points together.

+### Sender

+* 10 x 1kΩ Resistors
+* 9 x Push Button DIP Switches
+* 1 x SPST Slide Switch
+* 1 x 3xAA Battery Holder (for 3 x 1.5V AA batteries)
+* Sender PCB (design files included)

 ## How to Set Up

 1.  **Install Arduino IDE:**